rubkn/pinned/README.md

-# gpin
+# pinned

-## What is gpin?
+## What is pinned?

-**gpin**, and abbreviation for GitHub Pinned is a simple API service that allows you to get the pinned repositories of any github user.
+**pinned**, is a simple API service that allows you to get the pinned repositories of any github user.

-## How to use ghpin?
+## How to use pinned?

-To use gpin, you just need to make a GET request to gpin API with the username of the github user you want to get the pinned repos from.
+To use pinned, you just need to make a GET request to the pinned API with the username of the github user you want to get the pinned repos from.

 The API will return a JSON with the pinned repos of the user.